 Still, we would advise recreational and beginner golfers to carry at least a couple of hybrid clubs in their bags to replace long irons and fairway woods that are particularly difficult to hit.

 A good way to consider which hybrids to carry is to decide which club you struggle to hit the most, as switching it out of your bag and replacing it with a hybrid will likely make your life easier.

-Let’s take a look at some of the best-performing hybrids that you can pick up in 2022.
+Let’s look at some of the best-performing hybrids you can pick up in 2023.

 The B21 hybrids are equipped with a graphite shaft as standard and create fast ball speeds from the grass and tee, making them a great option for golfers of all abilities.

-- AI-designed flash face that generates additional ball speed upon impact
+- An AI-designed flash face that generates additional ball speed upon impact

-- Stunning black and silver design makes this an attractive club to carry in the bag
+- The stunning black and silver design makes this an attractive club to carry in the bag

 - Exceptionally built and perfect for mid & long hitters

 - Generates great ball speed even when played from the long grass